astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC17_AnalyzeExecutionOrders.md

 ### Exception conditions (alternative flow)

 *a.
-The Service Provider request the cancellation of Analyze Execution Orders.
+The Service Provider request the cancellation of analyze Execution Orders.
 > The use case ends.

 2.a The system does not have execution orders to display.